sriramdasbalaji/nerddinnerlab/readme.md

 ## Exercise 3: Publish Docker Images to Azure Container Registry (ACR)

- Now you have validated that the application is running successfully in local Docker, now we can publish the image to a new or existing Azure Container Registry using the publishing wizard in Visual Studio.
+ Now that you have validated that the application is running successfully in local Docker, you can publish the image to a new or existing Azure Container Registry using the publishing wizard in Visual Studio.

 1. Right-click on the project, select **Publish**